 History of the Museum

 Continued growth over the next thirty years made it necessary to expand the facility once again and resulted in the construction of the Ingraham Memorial Wing in 1987.
-The additional 3000 square foot expansion improved display capabilities and provided a gallery area for the museum’s gateway exhibit, "Connecticut Clockmaking and the Industrial Revolution."
-Future expansion plans include the incorporation of adjacent museum properties in order to offer additional display and research facilities as well as larger spaces for public programming.
+The additional 3,000 square foot expansion improved display capabilities and provided a gallery area for the museum’s gateway exhibit, "Connecticut Clockmaking and the Industrial Revolution."
+Future expansion plans include the incorporation of an adjacent museum property in order to offer additional display and research facilities, as well as larger spaces for public programming.

-Visitors to the museum will find over 1,500 clocks and watches on display including old advertising clocks, punch clocks, grandfather clocks, blinking-eye clocks, railroad clocks and even Hickory Dickory Dock clocks.
+Visitors to the museum will find over 1,500 clocks and watches on display including advertising clocks, punch clocks, grandfather clocks, blinking-eye clocks, railroad watches, character watches, and even Hickory Dickory Dock clocks.
 While the museum is known to house the finest collection of American-made clocks on public display, its primary emphasis continues to be that of the Connecticut manufactured clock.